-TTL anticipates that KPL will be incorporated in Jersey as a wholly-owned subsidiary of TTL prior to Closing to acquire and hold Tethys' interests in the PSC being negotiated for the Kulob area of Tajikistan.
+TTL's wholly-owned subsidiary, KPL, was incorporated in Jersey on May 15, 2007 to acquire and hold Tethys' interests in the PSC being negotiated for the Kulob area of Tajikistan.

 NARRATIVE DESCRIPTION OF THE BUSINESS

 Overview

 Tethys' objective is to build a diversified oil and gas exploration and production company, initially focused on Kazakhstan and Tajikistan in Central Asia, with a mixture of high potential exploration plays for longer term upside and asset growth, coupled with short-term cash flow projects.
 Tethys hopes to generate returns for its shareholders principally through capital growth, and intends to take advantage of opportunities to acquire acreage and prospects suitable either for exploration and development by the Company, or for sale or farm-out to larger oil and gas companies at a suitable time.